Wigner's friend's black hole adventure: an argument for complementarity?

+In the protocol above, the correlation $p(u,w)$ can be obtained experimentally by Ursula and Wigner, who remain outside the black hole, and the correlation $p(a,b)$ by Alice and Bob who fall into the black hole together.
+However, if Alice and Bob fail to send a message with their outcomes inside the black hole to Ursula and Wigner, the correlations $p(u,b),p(a,w)$ are not verified experimentally as no single agent obtains both $u,b$, for example, which led to \Cref{th:nogo_EWFcloning_notmeet}.
+So, in this case, why does Ursula argue that the joint correlations $p(u,b)$ of her prediction are those she would obtain if Bob had remained outside the black hole to compare her outcome to $b$?
+(Similarly for Wigner.)

-\textit{Do the outcomes of Alice and Bob inside get altered by Ursula's and Wigner's operations?}---In this protocol, Alice argues that the joint correlations $p(a,w)$ of her prediction are those she would obtain if she remained outside the black hole to compare her outcome to $w$; similarly for Bob.
-One may argue this reflects the natural way to apply (naive) quantum theory.\footnote{As discussed later, one possibility is that operations on the radiation might act non-trivially on observers inside the black hole.} Similarly to the LF no-go theorem, one can try to verify this prediction in certain rounds of the protocol, by allowing Alice to make a choice $x=0,1$ whether to leave her outcome outside the black hole or not (similarly for Bob with a choice $y$).
+Similarly to the Local Friendliness no-go theorem~\cite{bong2020strong}, one can try to verify this prediction in certain rounds of the protocol, by allowing Alice to make a choice $x=0,1$ whether to leave her outcome outside the black hole or not (similarly for Bob with a choice $y$).
 In rounds where $x=0$ she leaves a copy of her outcome $a_O$ outside the black hole and the empirical correlations $p(a_O,w)$ are obtained outside the black hole.
 If Wigner can also access Alice's outcome $a$ inside, he finds that $p(a_O,w,a|x=0,y=1) = \delta_{a_O,a} p(a_O,w|x=0,y=1)$, confirming consistency between inside and outside outcomes.
 Other choices of $x,y$ test other statements.
-Implementing this idea in our first protocol we arrive at a no-go theorem where an assumption of no-signalling is used to argue that all these statements remain true regardless of the choices $x,y$.
+Implementing this idea in our first protocol we arrive at a Local Friendliness-style no-go theorem where an assumption of Local Agency is used to argue that all these statements remain true regardless of the choices $x,y$.